Imkbhat/unit-testing-rest-services-with-spring-boot-and-junit/README.md

 # unit-testing-rest-services-with-spring-boot-and-junit
 unit-testing-rest-services-with-spring-boot-and-junit

-Maven 3.0+ is your build tool
+Maven 3.0+ is your build tool \n
 Your favorite IDE.
-We use Eclipse.
+I used Eclipse.\n
 JDK 1.8+